 Some pencil-pusher at USCIS just defied the President of the United States.
 They wrote a memo that does the exact opposite of what Trump told America he wanted.
 Here's how you make them regret it.

-Right now some bureaucrat is betting you'll read this, get mad, and do nothing.
-That your grandma's doctor, your neighbor's Marine husband, the guy who built your truck's engine — they'll all just quietly disappear.
-One phone call says otherwise.
+Some bureaucrat is betting you read this, get mad, and do nothing.
+Betting your grandma's doctor, your neighbor's Marine husband, the guy who built your truck's engine all just quietly vanish.
+Make the bureaucrat lose that bet.
+One call.
 Two minutes.
-That's it.

 Call the White House — Now (202) 456-1111 White House Switchboard — Tell Them to Kill the MemoUSCIS killed the visa pathway that built Tesla, Google, and Stripe.
 If this rule existed in 1995, Elon Musk would be running a web startup in Pretoria.
 The brain drain isn't coming.
 It shipped yesterday.